Published 2014-03-10.

 res3: List[java.io.Serializable] = List(Hi, Thing(3,x), Thing(1,z), Thing(2,y))

-The type of the new collection is List[Serializable]
+The type of the new collection is List[Serializable], which is rather generic.

 I could have specified an even more generic type.